thinkjs/www.thinkjs.org/view/zh-cn/doc/2.1/thinkjs_command.md

     -V, --version      output the version number
-    -e, --es6          use es6 for project, used in `new` command -t, --ts           use TypeScript for project, used in `new` command -r, --rest         create rest controller, used in `controller` command -M, --mongo        create mongo model, used in `model` command -R, --relation     create relation model, used in `model` command
+    -e, --es6          use es6 for project, used in `new` command -t, --ts           use TypeScript for project, used in `new` command -T, --test         add test dirs when create project, used in `new` command -r, --rest         create rest controller, used in `controller` command -M, --mongo        create mongo model, used in `model` command -R, --relation     create relation model, used in `model` command